jagottsicher/breakthrough/docs/whitepaper.md

+### – a whitepaper –
 # breakthrough
-## – the whitepaper –
-### A posix-compatible windows manager for the text-terminal utilitizing curses/ncurses
+## An extension for your POSIX-compatible shell based on ncurses putting a TUI as a quasi-windows-like layer over the terminal
 #### MIT, Apache or GNU-License, 2021-08-26 Version 0.0.1

 #### Abstract